Program Overview

 DAY 1: DEPART FROM LOS ANGELES (LAX)

-DAYS 2 – 4: TOKYO
+DAYS 10–15: TOKYO

 Our last two stops bring us to Hiroshima and Kyoto.
 Hiroshima today is dedicated to bringing peace to the world, a direct result of the destruction the atomic bomb brought to it during WWII.
 During our time here we will have the special opportunity to meet with a local survivor and hear his or her perspective on this tragic event.
 Every year our students are moved by hearing such a personal and emotional story, and come away with a greater understanding of the effects of WWII.
 In past years, our groups have even had the unique opportunity to be interviewed and featured on the local news for our global perspective!

-After Hiroshima it’s on to Japan’s cultural gem: Kyoto.
+After Hiroshima, it’s on to Japan’s cultural gem: Kyoto.
 This charming city is famous for its beautiful temples and shrines and we will have several days to explore its stunning golden temple, tranquil rock gardens, and ornate palaces.
 On the way to Kyoto, stop at the gorgeous 700 year old Himeji Castle!

 Kyoto will also include plenty of opportunities to shop and play arcade games.
 Students who are brave enough will also be able to showcase their singing skills at a local karaoke hotspot!

-DAY 17: TOKYO > RETURN FLIGHT TO THE USA
+DAY 19: TOKYO > RETURN FLIGHT HOME

 Travel with us and discover why we are consistently winning awards for Top Youth Travel Organization.